kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 * 18: Use git to clone our application to a directory of our choosing.
 * 21: Install the Python requirements from the `requirements.txt` file.

-Go into Vagrant file, add this line:

-`thing`
+Now that we have the playbook defined, we'll need to tell our VM to use it when setting itself up.
+In your `Vagrantfile`, uncomment the bottom-most section on provisioning and modify it to look like this:

+{% highlight bash %}

+  config.vm.provision 'ansible' do |ansible|
+    ansible.playbook = 'site.yml'
+    ansible.verbose = 'v'
+  end

+{% endhighlight %}

+We're telling Vagrant to use the `site.yml` file we created and to use verbose output.
+Then, let's reprovision your host.
+This will run all the commands we defined in the playbook on it.
-Then, let's reprovision your host. `vagrant provision` should take care of it.
+`vagrant provision` should take care of it.

-Just to show how confident we are, let's start it from scratch.
-Tearing things down and reprovisioning them is a good way to make sure your code is idempotent.
+To prove that our automation works, let's redo our VM from scratch.
+Tearing things down and reprovisioning them is a good way to make sure your automation completes all of the necessary steps.

-`vagrant destroy`.
-Enter 'y' at the prompt.
-After it's destroyed, type `vagrant up` to recreate the virtualmachine and to provision it in one go.
+To destroy your VM, run `vagrant destroy`.
+After it's destroyed, type `vagrant up` to recreate the VM and to provision it in one go.

-When it comes back up, we should be able to `vagrant ssh` in and `cd` into our directory and run the server.
+When it comes back up, we should be able to `vagrant ssh` into our VM and run the following to get our server up and going again:

 {% highlight bash %}